Sources of monitoring data for Azure Monitor

 Azure Monitor for VMs

-Azure Monitor for VMs provides a customized monitoring experience for virtual machines providing features beyond core Azure Monitor functionality, including service status and VM health.
+Azure Monitor for VMs provides a customized monitoring experience for virtual machines providing features beyond core Azure Monitor functionality.
 It requires a Dependency Agent on Windows and Linux virtual machines that integrates with the Log Analytics agent to collect discovered data about processes running on the virtual machine and external process dependencies.

 |Azure Monitor Logs||Stores data about processes and dependencies on the agent.||Using Azure Monitor for VMs (preview) Map to understand application components|